lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

 | Train   | 265.93 | In-sample performance                        |
 | Test    | 260.06 | Out-of-sample performance                    |

 The test and training CRPS values are essentially identical (difference of ~5 points on a scale of 260+), indicating good generalization without overfitting.
-In practice, CRPS differences less than 5-10% of the absolute value are often not statistically significant.
-What matters is that the model performs consistently across both sets, suggesting our hyperparameters aren't overly tuned to the training data.
+In practice, CRPS differences less than 5% of the absolute value are often not statistically significant.
+What matters is that the model performs consistently across both sets, suggesting our hyperparameters aren't overly tuned to the data.

 ## Practical Insights and Recommendations